org-zick/andrewzick.com/README.md

 This is my personal website :tada:

-## Installation
+## Infrastructure

-A mess tbh.
-Currently runs on [Caddy](https://github.com/caddyserver/caddy/).
-Working on cleaning this up and possibly containerizing it.
+A bit of a mess.
+Currently runs in a [Caddy](https://github.com/caddyserver/caddy/) container on ECS.

 ## Todo
 - Rework the whole website to run as a container